Henry Steel Olcott: Death and legacy

 Olcott was President of the Theosophical Society until his death on February 17, 1907.

 Two major streets in Colombo and Galle have been named Olcott Mawatha, to commemorate him.
-A statue of him has been erected in front of Colombo Fort Railway Station.
-Many other schools that he helped found or have been founded in his memory possess commemorative statues in honour of his contribution to Buddhist education.
+Statues of him have been erected in Galle and Colombo.
+Many other Buddhist schools that he helped found, or have been founded in his memory, possess commemorative statues in honour of his contribution to Buddhist education.
+On September 10, 2011, a statue of Colonel Olcott was unveiled at a Buddhist temple near Princeton, New Jersey.
 He is still remembered fondly by many Sri Lankans today.
-On September 10, 2011, a statue of Colonel Olcott was unveiled at a Buddhist temple near Princeton, New Jersey.

 The date of his death is often remembered by Buddhist centers and Sunday schools in present-day Sri Lanka, as well as in Theosophical communities around the globe.
 Olcott believed himself to be Asia's savior, the outsider hero who would sweep in at the end of the drama to save a disenchanted subcontinent from spiritual death.

 The effort to revitalize Buddhism within Sri Lanka was successful and influenced many native Buddhist intellectuals.
 Sri Lanka was dominated by British colonial power and influence at the time, and many Buddhists heard Olcott's interpretation of the Buddha's message as socially motivating and supportive of efforts to overturn colonialist efforts to ignore Buddhism and Buddhist tradition.
 This was despite the fact that his re-interpretation of the Buddha was along modern liberal ideas promoted by the British in Sri Lanka.
 As David McMahan wrote, "Henry Steel Olcott saw the Buddha as a figure much like the ideal liberal freethinker – someone full of 'benevolence,' 'gratitude,' and 'tolerance,' who promoted 'brotherhood among all men' as well as 'lessons in manly self-reliance".
-His Westernized view of Buddha influenced Sri Lankan leaders, such as Anagarika Dharmapala.
+His Europeanized view of Buddha influenced Sri Lankan leaders, such as Anagarika Dharmapala.

-Olcott and Anagarika Dharmapala were associates, which reflects both men's awareness of the divide between East and West—as seen in their presentation of Buddhism to the West.
+Olcott and Anagarika Dharmapala were associates, which reflects both men's awareness of the divide between East and West—as seen in their presentation of Buddhism to Europe.
 Olcott helped financially support the Buddhist presence at the World Parliament of Religions in Chicago, 1893.
-The inclusion of Buddhists in the Parliament allowed for the expansion of Buddhism within the West in general and in America specifically, leading to other Buddhist Modernist movements.
+The inclusion of Buddhists in the Parliament allowed for the expansion of Buddhism within Europe in general and in America specifically, leading to other Buddhist Modernist movements.